 Position

-Growing burdock is better in location that remains partially shaded.
+Growing burdock is better in a location that remains partially shaded.
 It grows well in areas with mild winter.
-The ideal growing temperature remains between 50 – 77 F (10 C – 25 C), although the plant can withstand low temperatures during winter (aerial parts can die, but normally the root supports low temperatures).
+The ideal growing temperature remains between 50 – 77 F (10 C – 25 C).

 Soil

-Cultivate preferably in light, deep, well-drained and fertile soil that is rich in organic matter.
-This plant tolerates a soil pH in the range of 4.6 – 7.8, ideally a pH of 6.6 to 7.5 is better.
+Cultivate preferably in light, deep, well-drained, and fertile soil that is rich in organic matter.
+This plant tolerates a soil pH in the range of 4.6 – 7.8, but a pH of 6.6 to 7.5 is better.

 Watering

-Water moderately.
-Irrigate in order to keep the soil slightly moist but avoid keeping the soil waterlogged.
+Water moderately and avoid overwatering the plant at all costs.
+Keep the soil slightly moist but avoid keeping the soil waterlogged.

 Burdock can become an invasive plant.
-To prevent the plant from spreading spontaneously, do not allow the plant to flourish.
-Cut the flowers before they fade to prevent seeding and seed spilling.
-Other way to counter its invasiveness is to growing burdock in confined space.
+To prevent it from spreading, cut the flowers before they fade to prevent seeding and seed spilling.
+Another way to counter its invasiveness is to grow burdock in confined space.

 Mulching